Brittany Ratcliffe: Club career

-FC Kansas City, 2017

 Ratcliffe spent the 2017 preseason with the Chicago Red Stars; after she didn't make their final roster she signed with FC Kansas City on April 14.

-Utah Royals FC, 2018–2020

 After FC Kansas City ceased operations following the 2017 season, Ratcliffe was officially added to the roster of the Utah Royals FC on February 8, 2018.
-On June 16, Ratcliffe scored a goal in second half stoppage time to give Utah a 1–0 win over the league leading North Carolina Courage; her goal was voted Goal of the Week.
+On June 16, she scored a stoppage-time goal to secure a 1–0 road win over the league-leading North Carolina Courage, their only loss of the season; her goal was voted NWSL Goal of the Week.

-North Carolina Courage, 2021–2023

 Ratcliffe signed with the North Carolina Courage in 2021.

-Washington Spirit, 2024–

 On January 11, 2024, Ratcliffe signed a three-year contract with the Washington Spirit after entering free agency.

+In January 2026, after leaving the Spirit by mutual contract termination, Ratcliffe signed with Seattle Reign FC on a one-year deal with the mutual option for another year, which was picked up.
+She made a goalscoring debut for the Reign on March 15, heading in the 2–1 winner over the Orlando Pride on the first day of the season.